Moment

 Basement of a Bodega: a NYFW Photo Journal

-A series of experiences and tales in Brooklyn, as seen through the lens of my X100VI.
+A series of experiences and tales in NYC, as seen through the lens of my X100VI.

 An image without an alt, whoops